Dispute Resolution Services

 Clients: Comment & Testimonial

 “They gave me a peace of mind by providing the convenience not to go to court and feeling as if all problems were 100% resolved.
 Thank you for your absolute best quality services!”

 DRS North Texas, a nonprofit organization, relies on our outstanding group of volunteers to provide mediation services to our community.
 Are you interested in helping your community members resolve their disputes?
 Once you complete the required mediation training, we hope that you will join us in making a difference to those we serve.

 Dispute Resolution Services of North Texas, Inc. is a neutral provider of alternative dispute resolution services, such as mediation.
 DRS North Texas is a community mediation center and does not engage in consumer debt collection activity.

 DRS North Texas’ mediation services and training brings 35+ years of experience as the designated Dispute Resolution Center for Tarrant County to the table when providing services to the legal community.

 We provide mediation services to communities in Tarrant and surrounding counties.

 What to expect:

 Mediation is not a legal or judicial hearing; rather, it is an informal meeting in which the mediators will help facilitate the exchange of information between you and the party with whom you have a dispute.
-Most of our session are conducted by two mediators, unless you request a Level II mediation.
+Most of our session are conducted in half a day by two mediators, unless you request a Level II mediation.